 How can Ad Esse help?

-We believe passionately that Lean Thinking can offer a tangible way of achieving cost savings and improving processes to a degree you may never have thought possible because it is a fundamentally different way of working and thinking about how your organisation works.
-Our clients tell us that our approach is very different to that of other consultants.
-Ad Esse has undertaken diagnostic investigations for clients in health, local government, housing and charities, enabling them to gain a full health check of their organisation for a relatively small investment.
+Ad Esse has undertaken diagnostics for clients in health, local government, housing and charities, enabling them to gain a full health check of their organisation for a relatively small investment.
 This insight has allowed them to focus change activities in the right areas to deliver rapid and significant improvements.

 We are confident in the financial benefits Lean can deliver, and we will show you how they can be achieved rather than just making empty promises.
-Based on our previous work we are confident that you can achieve double-digit savings and return on investment within a year.
-A diagnostic is an easy way to get on the front foot with Lean with a relatively small investment, and then decide how to go forward from a position of knowledge and insight into your organisation.
+Based on our previous work we are confident that you can achieve significant savings and return on investment within a year.